 We will do everything possible to make sure that your data and or records are kept confidential.

-Unless required by law the following people can review your study records.
+Unless required by law, only the study team can look at your records.
 They are required to keep your personal information confidential.

 Will I be paid for being in this research study?